CBD Oil

 What Is Delta-9 THC?

-Delta-9 THC, THC being short for TetraHydroCannabinol (emphasis ours,) is one of the 100+ cannabinoids found in cannabis and hemp plants.
+Delta-9 THC, THC is short for Tetra-Hydro-Cannabinol (emphasis ours,) is one of the 100+ cannabinoids found in cannabis and hemp plants.
 When people consume cannabis to get intoxicated or “high,” they experience the effects of delta-9 THC.
 There are other forms of tetrahydrocannabinol, but we will focus on the delta-9 variant in this post.

 Read more: CBD vs. THC: What’s The Difference